-The greatest singles of any era possess the power to change the world in three minutes, or failing that, they at least share the ability to leave their stamp on a musical landscape already filled nearly to capacity.
+The greatest singles of the '80s - as in any era - possess the power to change the world in three minutes, or failing that, they at least share the ability to leave their stamp on a musical landscape already filled nearly to capacity.
 And while chart performance, radio airplay and longevity are all important criteria to help build a list of the best of the best, these essential '80s songs announce themselves as vital through sheer force of gravity.
-These tunes are simply impossible to ignore in the context of '80s music.
+Each of these tunes, presented in no particular order, is simply impossible to ignore in the context of '80s music.

-Regardless of how many times this song is played, it retains a magic that only exists for the most solidly constructed, universally themed and uniquely presented musical compositions.
+Regardless of how many times this song is played, it retains a magic that exists only for the most solidly constructed, universally themed and uniquely presented musical compositions.
 Sting's songwriting centerpiece from 1983's Synchronicity achieves a rare pop/rock perfection, featuring a top-notch vocal performance, a groundbreaking guitar riff and a highly personal lyrical theme exploring obsession, heartbreak and romantic doom that somehow seems familiar in spite of its fierce originality.
-Definitely one of the finest moments of the career of the Police as well as the '80s as a whole.
+Definitely one of the finest moments of the career of The Police as well as the '80s music scene as a whole.

-This Chicago-area mainstream power rock band known mostly for its power ballads always had a knack for delivering among the most bombastic lyrics of the decade.
+This Chicago-area mainstream power rock band known mostly for its power ballads always had a knack for delivering lyrics that stand among the most bombastic of the decade.
 But with this song, featured prominently and appropriately in the film Rocky III, Survivor brought fist-pumping arena rock to an entirely new plane of soaring bravado.
-The somewhat silly overuse of metaphor and cliche is sometimes a little offputting, but the hold of the melody and power-chord opening is undeniable.
+The somewhat silly overuse of metaphor and cliche at times grows a bit offputting, but the hold of the melody and power-chord opening is undeniable.

-U2's track to stardom and then its legendary status has been an intriguing one, filled with explorations of a variety of styles and approaches.
+U2's track to stardom (not to mention its ensuing legendary status as well) has been an intriguing one, filled with explorations of a variety of music styles and artistic approaches.
 However, this tune, one of many excellent songs from The Joshua Tree, strikes a perfect balance of pop and rock sensibilities.
 It's catchy, beautiful and hauntingly memorable, and somehow it remains both a document of its era and a timeless classic.
-Plus, it doesn't hurt that the song has one of the best bass lines in rock history.
+Plus, it doesn't hurt that the song has one of the best if simplest bass lines in rock history.

 Even though I sometimes get the "na-na-na-na-na-na" part mixed up with the Smurfs theme, this song is a highlight for me personally and for the entire decade's musical catalogue.
 The band's frontman, Peter Wolf, was tailor-made for the '80s with his Mick Jagger swagger and exuberance, even though he had more than paid his dues before the band went pop.
 It may be undeniable that the group reached its highest level of success during the '80s, but this tune's memorable playfulness is a big reason why.